-As a consequence, the first part of the Eternal Programme addresses this question.
-The cost is £300pm, but there is no obligation to continue the programme for any specific period.
+The first part of the Eternal Programme addresses this question.
+The cost is £300pm, but there is no obligation to continue the programme beyond the 6 month minimum period.
 Owners can work through the first few stages in order to work out whether the EOT is right for them, and therefore if they wish to carry on with the programme.

 The programme is in three modules:

 Module one: for the owner.
-Firstly to decide if the Employee Ownership Trust (EOT) is the best form of succession, then to prepare the narrative in order to bring on board the leadership team.
+Firstly to decide if the Employee Ownership Trust (EOT) is the best form of succession, then to create Engagement and Core Proposition documents, in preparation fr bringing on board the leadership team.

 Module two: for the owner and leadership team.
-To help the leadership team understand employee ownership; the cultural differences required; the role of the leadership team in an EOT business; then build a plan to include all employees stop
+To help the leadership team understand employee ownership; the cultural differences required; the role of the leadership team in an EOT business; then build a plan to include all employees.

 Module three: for all employees and owners.
 To transition the business ready for the EOT.

-This means, in the early stages, owners can discuss the pros and cons of selling to an EOT with people who have already been through the process.
-Only when they are sure that this is the right route should they engage with key employees, and even then only on planned and structured basis.
+We have had a lot of experience with owners selling to an EOT – some of us have done it ourselves – and have lots of stories to share.
+In the early stages, owners can discuss the pros and cons of selling to an EOT with people who have already been through the process.
+Only when you are sure that this is the right route should you engage with key employees, and even then only on planned and structured basis.